Living Trust vs Living Will: Key Differences You Need to Know for Estate Planning

 2. Periodic Updates: Regular updates are necessary to reflect any changes in medical preferences, as outdated instructions could lead to unintended care.

-3. State Variations: Legal requirements for living wills vary by state, which could complicate medical decisions for those who move or receive treatment across state lines.
+3. State Variations: Legal requirements for living will vary by state, which could complicate medical decisions for those who move or receive treatment across state lines.

-4. Misinterpretation: There’s a risk of healthcare providers misinterpreting the instructions, potentially leading to unwanted treatments or lack of desired care.
+4. Misinterpretation: Healthcare providers may misinterpret the instructions, potentially leading to unwanted treatments or a lack of desired care.

 A living will is beneficial for ensuring that end-of-life medical care preferences are respected.
 However, understanding its ideal applications and limitations helps in making informed decisions.